Frequently drinking too much alcohol is harmful to health. Alcohol can have an impact on every body system.

-However, studies consistently show that, overall, heavy alcohol consumption is detrimental to health and a leading preventable cause of death.
+However, studies consistently show that, overall, heavy alcohol consumption is

 When the body takes in more alcohol than it can metabolize, the excess builds up in the bloodstream.
 The heart circulates the blood alcohol throughout the body, leading to changes in chemistry and normal body functions.

 Even a single binge-drinking episode can result in significant bodily impairment, damage, or death.
 Over time, excessive alcohol use can lead to the development of many chronic diseases and other serious health problems.

 Let’s look at the ten most common effects of heavy drinking.

 Alcohol is mostly metabolized in the liver, which is why the liver is particularly at risk of damage.